 There are essentially eight main types of stairs offered by home designers.
 Each of these types can be made into a modern staircase through interior design.
 Here is a brief explanation of each to help you understand what some of your staircase design options might be.

-A straight staircase, like the name implies, refers to a one-level staircase that leads straight to the next floor.
+A straight staircase, as the name implies, refers to a one-level staircase that leads straight to the next floor.
 This type of staircase won’t have any corners, just one flight up.

 L Shape or Quarter Turn

 This is your typical staircase with a single turn in it.
 Sometimes this run comes towards the bottom of the stairway and other times towards the top.
 Oftentimes these stairways are used as focal points for gallery walls and other similar design styles.

 A winder is similar in stature to that of an L shape.
 The difference is that there isn’t much of a landing.
 Instead, the steps are cut at an angle in order to turn 90 degrees before leading to the top.

 U-Shaped or Half Turn

 A U-shaped or half-turn staircase does as the name implies and turns 180 degrees to face the opposite direction.
 These types of staircases are popular as statement pieces or space savers.

 The iconic spiral staircase winds from the floor to the next level and provides a very distinguished look.

 Curved staircases are often pushed up against a wall and were common in victorian style homes.
-They curve upwards to the next level.
+The curve upwards to the next level.

 Bifurcated stairs are a bit more complex and take up quite a bit of space.
 These types of stairs were very common in days gone by and have since been reserved for large homes.
 A bifurcated stairway starts with one large and wide set of stairs and then turns midway 180 degrees to split into two smaller staircases against each wall.

 Following the most complex is the most simple.
 A set of ladder stairs is as simple as it gets.
 These types of stairs are often used in libraries or other small rooms and are not common in the main areas of the home.

 Modern Staircase Examples